Julia Gillard: Personal life

 Gillard met Tim Mathieson in 2004, and they began a relationship in 2006.
 The relationship ended in 2020 or 2021.

 Gillard's mother told ABC TV's Australian Story program that Gillard had spoken from a young age of never wanting children.
 Gillard herself told the program that while she admired women who could balance child rearing with a career, "I'm not sure I could have.
 There's something in me that's focused and single-minded and if I was going to do that, I'm not sure I could have done this."

 Gillard owned a single-storey home in the south-western Melbourne suburb of Altona which she occupied prior to The Lodge and sold in December 2013.
-She is a public supporter of the Western Bulldogs Australian rules football team and the Melbourne Storm rugby league team.
+She is a public supporter of the Western Bulldogs in the Australian Football League and the Melbourne Storm in the National Rugby League.
 She currently resides in Adelaide, in the beachside suburb of Brighton.

 Gillard was brought up in the Baptist tradition, but is an atheist.
 In a 2010 interview, when asked if she believed in God, she stated: "No, I don't ...
 I'm not a religious person ...
 I'm a great respecter of religious beliefs but they're not my beliefs."
 Comparing Australia to the United States in a 2013 interview with The Washington Post, she stated: "I think it would be inconceivable for me if I were an American to have turned up at the highest echelon of American politics being an atheist, single and childless."
 In her 2014 autobiography, My Story, Gillard stated, "Kevin had to be the leader in our alliance because I understood that I was not what Labor needed at that point: a woman, not married, an atheist."

+Gillard has admitted to having smoked cannabis, but said she "didn't like it".